-Protecting a Settlement from Your Health Insurance Provider
+Protecting a Settlement From Your Health Insurance Provider

-By FindLaw Staff | Legally reviewed by Robert Rafii, Esq. | Last reviewed December 12, 2022
+By FindLaw Staff | Legally reviewed by Katrina Wilson, Esq. | Last reviewed November 03, 2023

 This article has been written and reviewed for legal accuracy, clarity, and style by FindLaw’s team of legal writers and attorneys and in accordance with our editorial standards.